Azure/azure-cli/doc/recommend.md

 ## Intermediate
 `--query-recommend` will accept a list of key words, and we can give suggestions based on these key words.
 For example, when you type `az vm list --query-recommend tag`, we assume that you're interested in TAG field.
 So we will recommend queries related with tag.
+Contains should also be supported.
 Here are some expected outputs:

 ```shell
 $ az vm list --query-recommend tag